kean/Nuke/README.md

 #### Using Memory and Disk Cache

-Default Nuke's `Manager` has two cache layers.
+Default Nuke's `ImagePipeline` has two cache layers.

 First, there is a memory cache for storing processed images ready for display.
 You can get a direct access to this cache: